 The fact that schizophrenia is familial, as demonstrated by family, twin, and adoption studies, is one of the most salient features of this disease.
-The explanation for this familial pattern is widely assumed to be genetic, and more than one hundred candidate predisposing genes have been identified.
+The explanation for this familial pattern is widely assumed to be genetic, and hundreds of candidate predisposing genes have been identified.
 Many of the candidate genes predisposing to schizophrenia have been shown to be activated by Toxoplasma infection in cell cultures and in experimental animals.
 (For a detailed analysis of the effect of T. gondii on genes which have been linked to schizophrenia see Carter CJ.
 Toxoplasmosis and polygenic disease susceptibility genes: Extensive Toxoplasma gondii host/pathogen interactome enrichment in nine psychiatric or neurological disorders.
 J Pathogens.
 2013;2013:965046).
 Of particular importance was the activation of microRNAs such as mi132 and mi137 since these microRNAs have been implicated in schizophrenia by genetic studies.
 Additional studies have confirmed the existence of genetic variants in humans that partly determine the outcome of exposure to T. gondii.52-54

 Toxoplasmosis has also been observed to be familial but not necessarily for genetic reasons.
 A clustering of T. gondii infections has been noted in families of congenitally infected infants.1 A familial pattern to the disease has also been observed, both from having common food exposure and from common exposure to an infected cat.2-3 In one study of family transmission, it was found that in half of the families in which one person becomes infected with acute toxoplasmosis, as second member of the family also becomes infected.4 Animal models of toxoplasmosis have demonstrated that genes influence the susceptibility of animals to T. gondii infection.5-6 It is also known that mice with chronic T. gondii infections can pass the infection to their offspring for as many as five successive generations in a pseudogenetic pattern.7-8 See section on vertical transmission, above.